mikestillman/FiniteFieldExperiments.M2/README.md

    some itemize lists, and links might be to be handled by hand.
 - these are the packages to get ready for distribution with M2 BlackBoxParameterSpaces, FiniteFieldExperiments, M2Logging, IntervalPkg.
-- fix bugs and interface for BlackBoxIdeals
+- fix bugs and interface for BlackBoxParameterSpaces